Iodine Benefits: Why Your Body Needs This Essential Mineral

 Fatigue, unexpected weight gain, dry skin, and feeling cold more than usual can all be signs of a thyroid gland that does not work well.
 This often happens because of iodine deficiency.
 As the problem gets worse, more serious symptoms may appear.
 These can include a swollen thyroid gland (goiter) and, in severe cases, problems with thinking and memory.

-Identifying Signs of Iodine Deficiency
+Key Signs and Symptoms of Iodine Deficiency

 Iodine deficiency often starts out harmless, but it can show up in many ways.
 It’s important to notice the signs quickly to avoid more serious problems.
 One common sign is a larger thyroid gland, called a goiter.
 This happens because the gland is trying to deal with low iodine levels.